kyma-incubator/compass/docs/compass/04-01-installation.md

 ## Local installation

-For local development, install Compass along the minimal Kyma installation from the `master` branch.
+For local development, install Compass along with the minimal Kyma installation from the `master` branch.
 To do so, run this script:
 ```bash
 ./installation/cmd/run.sh
 ```